Belle Plaine Weather Forecast - NewsBreak

 Belle Plaine Weather Forecast

-BELLE PLAINE, IA(Updated at 8am ET)Here's your weather forecast for the next four days.
+BELLE PLAINE, MN(Updated at 8am ET)Here's your weather forecast for the next four days.

 Thursday, September 30

-Mostly sunny then slight chance of showers and thunderstorms during the day; while partly cloudy then slight chance of showers and thunderstorms overnight
+Partly sunny then slight chance of showers and thunderstorms during the day; while showers and thunderstorms likely then chance of showers and thunderstorms overnight

 - Breezy: 5 mph